Gonna Take a Lot of River

-"Gonna Take a Lot of River"—often known as "Gonna Take a Lot of River (Mississippi, Monongahela, Ohio)"—is a song written by John Kurhajetz and Mark Henley, and recorded by American country music group the Oak Ridge Boys.
-It was released in July 1988 as the lead single from the album Monongahela.
+"Gonna Take a Lot of River", with the full name "Gonna Take a Lot of River (Mississippi, Monongahela, Ohio)", is a song written by John Kurhajetz and Mark Henley, and recorded by the Oak Ridge Boys.
+It was released in July 1988 as the lead single from Monongahela.

-History

-The members of the Oak Ridge Boys had contacted Don Lanier, a friend of their record producer Jimmy Bowen's, in 1987 to provide the group with "up-tempo" material.
-One of the songs recommended by Lanier was "Gonna Take a Lot of River".
-The song's lyrics reference the Monongahela River in West Virginia.
-Group member Duane Allen stated that the members all liked the sound of the name "Monongahela", thus named the corresponding album Monongahela, as well.

-In October 1988, the song ascended to number one on the Billboard Hot Country Singles chart.
-"Gonna Take a Lot of River" was the first song to feature the lead vocals of Steve Sanders, who succeeded William Lee Golden in the group's lineup.
+In October 1988, the song hit number one on the Billboard Hot Country Singles chart.
+"Gonna Take a Lot of River" was the first song to feature Steve Sanders, who succeeded William Lee Golden in the group's lineup.

-In 2011, the group rerecorded the song with a new arrangement and tenor singer Joe Bonsall on lead vocals for their It's Only Natural project at Cracker Barrel Old Country Store.
-The album included songs originally sung by Sanders.
-The lineup included Golden on baritone vocals.
+In 2011, the group rerecorded the song with a new arrangement and Joe Bonsall on lead vocals for It's Only Natural.